US Senate passes anti-doping sports bill

 The bill has divided the anti-doping world.

-The World Anti-Doping Agency (WADA) has expressed concern that the Rodchenkov Act, named after the whistleblower Grigory Rodchenkov who helped expose Russia's state-sponsored doping, could destabilize the global anti-doping effort while giving U.S. professional and college athletes a free pass.
+The World Anti-Doping Agency (WADA) has expressed concern that the Rodchenkov Act, named after the whistleblower Grigory Rodchenkov who helped expose Russia's state-sponsored doping, could destabilise the global anti-doping effort while giving US professional and college athletes a free pass.

-"This harmonization of rules is at the very core of the global anti-doping program."
+"This harmonisation of rules is at the very core of the global anti-doping program."

-WADA has also questioned why the original draft of the bill included U.S. professional sport leagues and college athletes but were later removed.
+WADA has also questioned why US professional sport leagues and college athletes, included in the original draft of the bill, were ultimately excluded.

-"WADA wishes also to understand why this legislation excludes vast areas of U.S. sport, in particular the professional leagues and all college sport," questioned WADA.
+"WADA wishes also to understand why this legislation excludes vast areas of US sport, in particular the professional leagues and all college sport," the agency said.
 "If it is not good enough for American sports, why is it fine for the rest of the world?"

-(Reporting by Rory Carroll in Los Angeles and Steve Keating in Toronto.
-Editing by Michael Perry)